MasTec (NYSE:MTZ) Updates Q4 2021 Earnings Guidance

 MasTec (NYSE:MTZ) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.330-$1.330 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.330.
 The company issued revenue guidance of $1.90 billion-$1.90 billion, compared to the consensus revenue estimate of $2.10 billion.MasTec also updated its FY 2021 guidance to $5.550-$5.550 EPS.

-Several research firms have weighed in on MTZ.
-Citigroup lifted their target price on MasTec from $114.00 to $126.00 and gave the company a buy rating in a research report on Thursday, October 21st.
-The Goldman Sachs Group began coverage on MasTec in a research report on Friday, September 17th.
-They issued a buy rating and a $120.00 target price for the company.
-Finally, Cowen dropped their target price on MasTec from $120.00 to $115.00 and set an outperform rating for the company in a research report on Tuesday, August 10th.
-One research analyst has rated the stock with a hold rating and ten have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $112.58.
+A number of research analysts recently weighed in on the stock.
+Citigroup lifted their target price on shares of MasTec from $114.00 to $126.00 and gave the company a buy rating in a research note on Thursday, October 21st.
+The Goldman Sachs Group assumed coverage on shares of MasTec in a research note on Friday, September 17th.
+They set a buy rating and a $120.00 target price on the stock.
+Finally, Cowen lowered their target price on shares of MasTec from $120.00 to $115.00 and set an outperform rating on the stock in a research note on Tuesday, August 10th.
+One investment analyst has rated the stock with a hold rating and ten have issued a buy rating to the stock.
+Based on data from MarketBeat, MasTec currently has a consensus rating of Buy and an average price target of $116.82.

 A hedge fund recently raised its stake in MasTec stock.
-LPL Financial LLC increased its holdings in shares of MasTec, Inc. (NYSE:MTZ) by 2.9% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 9,517 shares of the construction company’s stock after purchasing an additional 266 shares during the quarter.
+LPL Financial LLC increased its position in shares of MasTec, Inc. (NYSE:MTZ) by 2.9% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 9,517 shares of the construction company’s stock after purchasing an additional 266 shares during the period.
 LPL Financial LLC’s holdings in MasTec were worth $821,000 at the end of the most recent quarter.
-71.98% of the stock is owned by institutional investors.
+71.98% of the stock is owned by institutional investors and hedge funds.

 About MasTec